 Stellar Lumen is a blockchain-based cryptocurrency that has much in common with Ripple.
 While its intended use is as a secure and accessible way to process cross-border payments between individuals all over the world who may not have access to traditional banking options, it has become the 11th-largest crypto, and investors have taken note.

 While Bitcoin launched a new asset class little more than a decade ago, today there are many different cryptocurrencies for investors to learn about and invest in.
 If your curiosity about cryptocurrency is fueled by a desire to start investing, SoFi Invest® can be a great place to start.
-SoFi members can manage crypto investments in the SoFi app, with the confidence of knowing their crypto is in a secure platform.
+SoFi members can buy crypto online in the SoFi app, with the confidence of knowing their crypto is in a secure platform.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.